emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 *post-filtering adapter content*

-`o-table` choice: our classifier choice was ___ because .

-`p-n-threads` choice: 20 because
+`p-n-threads` choice: 20 because this will give us multi-thread processing capability to speed up the qiime2 pipeline but won't take all available threads on the putnam lab node.

 **Questions/come back to**:
 - Adapter content seems to start at ~210 bp.
 40-210 bp seems to be where the good data is..
 Come back to chat to HP about this
-- how can you see forward and reverse strands in multiqc?
+- how can you see forward and reverse strands in multiqc to decided F vs R trunc-len values?
+- p-n-threads choice of 20?

 ![ncontent](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/images/16S-workflow/pre-filter-perbase-Ncontent.png?raw=true)
 Will these N's be filtered out with the adapter and primer cut outs?

+#### Resulting section of the script for denoising with DADA2

 ```
 # QC using dada2